Kenneth C. Davis's Blog, page 35

 In the course of the next weeks, the world would be transformed, with the arrival of the Atomic Age, Japan’s surrender, the end of World War II, the charter of the United Nations, and the beginning of the Cold War.

-July 17: In Potsdam, near Berlin in defeated Germany, Harry S. Truman came face to face with the Soviet dictator Joseph Stalin.
+July 17 In Potsdam, near Berlin in defeated Germany, Harry S. Truman came face to face with the Soviet dictator Joseph Stalin.
 Truman had taken office upon the death of President Roosevelt on April 12 without knowledge of the Manhattan Project or the atomic bomb’s existence.
-After he was told about the potential weapon, he was informed of the successful “Trinity” test while meeting with Churchill and Soviet Union leader Joseph Stalin at the postwar conference in Potsdam.
+After being told about the potential weapon, Truman was informed of the successful “Trinity” test while meeting Stalin with British Prime Minister Winston Churchill at the European postwar conference.

 “I told Stalin that I am no diplomat but usually said yes or no to questions after hearing all the argument.”